FlaAI/hugo/content/_index.md

     content:
       title:
       subtitle: ''
-      text: '*"All human wisdom is contained in these two words: Wait and Hope." ― Alexandre Dumas*'
+      text: '*"All human wisdom is contained in two words: Wait and Hope." ― Alexandre Dumas*'
     design:
       # See Page Builder docs for all section customization options.
       # Choose how many columns the section has.
 Valid values: '1' or '2'.